timjogorman/RicherEventDescription/guidelines.md

 mentioned in the document, not those you can infer from your own background knowledge.

-\ex.
-Occasional *protests* have occurred in the last six months.
+- Occasional *protests* have occurred in the last six months.

-\ex.
-The region is on edge after 2 years of sporadic *violence*.
+- The region is on edge after 2 years of sporadic *violence*.

-\ex.
-He reports occasional bright red *bleeding* from the rectum.
+- He reports occasional bright red *bleeding* from the rectum.

-\ex.
-Patient complains of intermittent chest *pain*.
+- Patient complains of intermittent chest *pain*.

-\ex.
-She has had intense *headaches* on and off since her last visit.
+- She has had intense *headaches* on and off since her last visit.

 If you are unsure about the contextual aspect of a given EVENT, mark